zhaokg/Rbeast/README.md

         `gcc -shared -o beast_default.mexw64 *.o -lmx -lmex -lmat -L"Path to your local matlab static library folder"`

-* To create the R libray (which is part of the R pacakge but the whole R pacakge itself), run the following steps.
+* To create the R libray (which is part of the R pacakge but not the whole R pacakge itself), run the following steps.

      1. Go to abc_macro.h and change the contorl macros as follows: